1896 Summer Olympics: Opening ceremony

-On Easter Monday 6 April (25 March according to the Julian calendar used in Greece until 1923), the games of the First Olympiad were officially opened.
-The Panathenaic Stadium was filled with an estimated 80,000 spectators, including King George I of Greece, his wife Olga, and their sons.
+On Easter Monday 6 April (25 March according to the Julian calendar used in Greece until 1923) the games of the First Olympiad were officially opened.
+The Panathenaic Stadium was filled with between 16,000 and 80,000 spectators, including King George I of Greece, his wife Olga, and other members of the royal family.
 Most of the competing athletes were aligned on the infield, grouped by nation.
-After a speech by the president of the organising committee, Crown Prince Constantine, his father officially opened the Games with the words (in Greek):
+After a speech by the president of the organising committee, Crown Prince Constantine, his father officially opened the Games with the words:

 "I declare the opening of the first international Olympic Games in Athens.
 Long live the Nation.
 Long live the Greek people."

 Afterwards, nine bands and 150 choir singers performed an Olympic Hymn, composed by Spyridon Samaras, with words by poet Kostis Palamas.
-Thereafter, a variety of musical offerings provided the backgrounds to the Opening Ceremonies until 1960, since which time the Samaras/Palamas composition has become the official Olympic Anthem (decision taken by the IOC Session in 1958).
-Other elements of current Olympic opening ceremonies were initiated later: the Olympic flame was first lit in 1928, the first athletes' oath was sworn at the 1920 Summer Olympics, and the first officials' oath was taken at the 1972 Olympic Games.

 Events

-At the 1894 Sorbonne Congress, a large roster of sports was suggested for the program in Athens.

-The first official announcements regarding the sporting events to be held featured sports such as football and cricket, but these plans were not finalised, and these sports did not make the final program for the Games.
-Rowing and sailing events were also scheduled but were cancelled on the planned days of competition: sailing due to a lack of special boats in Greece and no foreign entries, and rowing due to poor weather.
+The first announcements regarding the sporting events to be held featured sports like equestrian and cricket, but these plans were not finalised, and these sports did not make the final program for the Games.
+Football is sometimes listed as having been an exhibition or demonstration sport, although whether a football match actually occurred is disputed.
+Rowing and sailing events were cancelled on the planned days of competition: sailing due to a lack of special boats in Greece and no foreign entries, and rowing due to poor weather.

-As a result, the 1896 Summer Olympics programme featured 9 sports encompassing 10 disciplines and 43 events.
+The 1896 Summer Olympics programme featured 9 sports encompassing 10 disciplines and 43 events.
 The number of events in each discipline is noted in parentheses.